Midwife in the Tire Swing

 “Nothing like this has ever, never, happened to me in my whole life.”

 “You mean you and Sue... never.
 Not even once?
-Not just heavy petting, real sex, naked in a motel like teenagers after the prom?
+Not just heavy petting, real sex, naked in a motel like teenagers?
 Heavy petting, doesn’t that just show our age.
-Come on, Ed I’ve told you my deepest, darkest secrets.
+Come on Ed, I’ve told you my deepest, darkest secrets.
 Now you tell me yours.
 Oral sex is the adult equivalent of a class ring.
 It is, admit it.
 We are bonded.
 I have left my mark on you and yours is all over my face.
 I’ve got you now and as long as you live you’ll never forget this day.
 I know we’re supposed to be all grown up and everything, but moonlight passion in a car, that is our birthright.”

 next chapter »